alexkainzinger/resource-watchdog/README.md

 ## Release Notes

+## [1.2.0]
+- Disables "Show battery" by default
+- Improve performance of battery status updates if "Show battery" is enabled by caching if battery is available (#2)
+- Bump dependencies

 ## [1.1.1]
 - Slight performance improvements by checking if certain stats are enabled before deciding if it can be shown (by requesting it from the system), e.g. Battery, CPU Temperature & Disk
 - Bump dependencies, notable: `systeminformation` to resolve typing issue